At the heart of the Academy is a diverse series of Interest Groups.

 Meet our Members

-Features presentations by ASPEC members on topics within their expertise but do not fit another interest group, talks by Eckerd College authors and guest speakers on timely subjects of interest to our members.
+Time allocations for mini-series programs and presentations by ASPEC members on topics that do not fit another interest group.
+Also featured in Special Topics are talks by Eckerd College authors and guest speakers on timely subjects of interest to our members.

 Foreign Film Study